Skip to main content

-Once you have submitted training jobs, Baseten provides tools to manage your TrainingProjects and individual TrainingJobs.
+Once you’ve submitted training jobs, Baseten provides tools to manage your TrainingProjects and individual TrainingJobs.
 You can use the CLI or the API to manage your jobs.

 • Listing Projects: To view all your training projects: